Aureojj/swag-labs-test/README.md

 # SWAG-LABS-TEST

 ## Overview
 This repository contains a test project for validating the success flow of the website Sauce Demo using the username `standard_user`.
 The project utilizes **Behavior-Driven Development (BDD)** for scenario specification, **Pytest-bdd** for test execution, and **Selenium** for interacting with the website's interface.
-The **Page Object pattern** is used as a strategy for organizing test code.
+The **Page Object pattern** is used as a strategy for organizing page elements.

 ## Architecture
 The project follows a simple and organized architecture: